Agoric/ERTP/core/zoe/docs/SimpleOfferSwap.md

 ```

 Then escrows her offer with Zoe and gets an escrowReceipt
-and a claimPayoff ERTP payment from which she can get her payoff:
+and a promise that resolves to her payoff:

 ```js
 const aliceOfferDesc = harden([